‘His Mona Lisa’ - Penske adds golden touch to iconic Indy

 Two days before the speedway opened for a historic NASCAR-IndyCar doubleheader, the 83-year-old Penske was pushing a car onto the lift as he quadruple-checked its functionality.
-He went through another dry run of the lift, ensuring it lined up perfectly for post-race celebrations and alerting an employee to some manufacturer stickers he wanted removed lest the public seem anything short of Penske perfect.
+He went through another dry run of the lift, ensuring it lined up perfectly for post-race celebrations and alerting an employee to some manufacturer stickers he wanted removed lest the public see anything short of a Penske perfect production.

 “This is his life’s work,” said Chip Ganassi, a longtime rival car owner.
 “The way he talks about the place, the energy in his voice over every element — this is his Mona Lisa.”

 Penske, for the record, is a billionaire transportation titan with a record 18 Indianapolis 500 victories.
 He has powerhouse teams in both NASCAR and IndyCar, but the latter is now even more of a beloved project.
 When Tony George approached him last September to inform him the Hulman family was looking to sell the famous speedway, Penske pounced on the once-in-a-lifetime opportunity.

 The deal was finalized in six weeks and he got the keys — he literally has a set of keys that opens doors inside the speedway — the first week of January.
 He was quickly climbing through the grandstands in a freezing Indiana rain as he personally inspected his sprawling new property, one of the most famous sports venues in history.

 Penske is meticulous and every element of his operations reflects an immaculate and organized culture.
 When “The Captain” talks about sprucing up the speedway, he often references Augusta National, home of the Masters and a gold standard among golf tournaments in terms of resources, presentation and hospitality.